chiararizz/ISP-domains-filtering/README.md

 Folder containing the python code used for the tests and for the analysis as well as the datasets used

-## Results

-Stores the results of the tests, breakdown of HTTPS response types per ISP and it is organized in subfolders by measurement date

 ## Compare_pc_nopc

-Comparison of parental control ON vs. OFF
+Measurements results for parental control ON vs. OFF

 ## Categories_analysis